BookingBug/star-printing/README.md

 ```

 ## List of XML tags
 The following are all acceptable tags to include in your XML files.
-Each one has a longhand and a shorthand.
+Most tags have a longhand and a shorthand:
  - `<text>` `<t>` - Any printable text (all other text formatting tags must be nested in this one)
  - `<bold>` `<b>` - Bold text
  - `<underline>` `<ul>` - Underlined text